 As Deschênes notes, upon reflecting on the methods of ethnomusicologists in the 1950s, Mantle Hood began “to realize at the time that being passive observer was not enough if they wanted to give an ‘insider’s view’ of the music they were studying” (2018, p.
 280).
 Deschênes expresses an appreciation for Hood’s advocacy of bimusicality (Hood, 1960), which was certainly advanced for its time (nearly 60 years earlier), but Deschênes also emphasizes the notions of identity and embodiment in his advocacy of transmusicality as an additional concept to supplement bimusicality today.
 He sees bimusicality as emphasizing skills, while the notion of transmusicality could capture broader aspects of personal transformation as one deeply engages with a previously unfamiliar musical world: “What the transmusical musician has to be able to do is to partially put aside (i.e., de-identify with) some of the musical training he has received from an early age (which can be extremely difficult to do, especially if it is considered a kind of musical and cultural truth), and must allow for another way of making sense of music in order to make it his own (i.e., re-identify)” (Deschênes, 2018, p.
 280).
 However, Deschênes’s view is not unlike that of Stephen Cottrell, who still argues that the notion of “bimusicality” remains relevant, but could be expanded to mean “a component of self-conception, a way of both acquainting and aligning oneself with a combination of different performance aesthetics in order that an individual musician may discharge any one of them competently when called upon to do so” (Cottrell, 2007, p.
 102).
 This widened definition allows Cottrell to include professional musicians, whose performances embrace more than one set of cultural codes, within the range of bi-musical practices.

-This extension allows us to make a series of observations regarding the role of bi-musicality in the practices of The Six Tones.
+These additional perspectives allow us to make a series of observations regarding the role of bi-musicality in the practices of The Six Tones.
 First, when Nguyễn observes in the stimulated recall session in 2019 how what enabled the development of a shared voice in the group was in effect her individual development of a “new voice”, this process could be described as an expression of transmusicality.
 Nguyễn’s new voice certainly entailed developing such a repertoire of approaches to sound production on her instrument, in the manner which is also observed in the same set of stimulated recall sessions, noting her first use of “textural glissandos” in the concert performance at Atalante in Gothenburg (see further Chapter 3 above).
 For a rehabilitated notion of bi-musicality, or even transmusicality, there are particular ways it can be understood in the context of experimentation in intercultural music ensembles according to the arguments developed in this book.
 First, the ensemble proceeds through a form of respectful “listening to the Other” (Östersjö, 2020), which invites embodied and participative recognition of divergent musical practices and their aesthetic systems.
 Secondly, as this mutual recognition is gained, the participating musicians aim to “translate” their own contributions in ways that will sensibly (and sensitively) join with the musical discourse of their collaborators, an approach which frequently entails experimentation with “intentionally representing significant aspects of one musical tradition through the techniques of another distinct tradition” (Hebert, 2018, p.
 311).
 As the material is developed further, the ensemble gradually establishes its distinctive “voice” through a shared form of “extended cognition” as evidenced through its attainment of a fully participatory and inclusive approach to creation (Krueger, 2014).

 Method development at the intersection between disciplines